 Expert energy analysis and insight for UK businesses.

-Yesterday, the Department for Business, Energy and Industrial Strategy (BEIS) provided confirmation that businesses will receive support this winter through a p/KWh discount on their business energy bills and we’re ready to make sure the price discount is implemented as quickly as possible.
+Yesterday, the Department for Energy Security and Net Zero (DESNZ) provided confirmation that businesses will receive support this winter through a p/KWh discount on their business energy bills and we’re ready to make sure the price discount is implemented as quickly as possible.

 The scheme will be available for all businesses and public sector organisations and will see the wholesale energy element of a customer’s bill capped at £211/MWh for electricity and £75/MWh for gas (referred to as the government supported price).
 This price is the cap for wholesale energy costs and does not mean, for example, that unit rates will be set at 21p/KWh.
 It is also worth noting that the supported price includes the green levies discount, this will not be discounted in addition.